Do You Know how a product goes Into the Market?

 3. Types Of Marketing Channel?

-There are many types of marketing channels which are used according to different situations of companies, but now we have to understand the Main component of Marketing channels.
+There are many types of marketing channels that are used according to different situations of companies, but now we have to understand the Main component of Marketing channels.

 - Direct Selling